hypo69/hypo/pytest/gemini/src/suppliers/aliexpress/api/models/currencies.md

     assert Currency.KRW == 'KRW'
     assert Currency.ILS == 'ILS'

 def test_currency_constants_type():
-    """Tests that the currency constants are strings.""" for constant in [
+  """Checks that the currency constants are strings.""" assert type(Currency.USD) is str assert type(Currency.JPY) is str
-        Currency.USD,
-        Currency.GBP,
-        Currency.CAD,
-        Currency.EUR,
-        Currency.UAH,
-        Currency.MXN,
-        Currency.TRY,
-        Currency.RUB,
-        Currency.BRL,
-        Currency.AUD,
-        Currency.INR,
-        Currency.JPY,
-        Currency.IDR,
-        Currency.SEK,
-        Currency.KRW,
-        Currency.ILS,
-    ]:
-        assert isinstance(constant, str)

-def test_currency_constants_not_equal():
-    """Tests that different currency constants are not equal.""" assert Currency.USD != Currency.GBP
-    assert Currency.USD != 'usd'  # Case-sensitive strings

-# No methods or functions to test in the given code, so no more tests are needed
+# No functions or methods are present in the Currency class to test
-# for this particular file.
+# This test suite verifies that the Currency class is working as expected,
+# i.e., the constants are defined correctly, with correct types.
+# Additional tests would be necessary if there were functions or methods
+# to call within the class.

 ```